JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 # Stdlib excision
-(Ian adding this but probably Valentin?)
+*Valentin Churavy*, *Kristoffer Carlsson*

-Most stdlibs have now been extracted into their own pkgimages, resulting in the core julia sysimage being smaller and core startup time being faster.
+After the introduction of package-images for native caching in Julia 1.10, we started the process of moving standard libraries out of the system-image.
+This produces a smaller Julia system-image and startup for small scripts being faster.

 ```
 % hyperfine 'julia +1.10 --startup-file=no -e "1+1"'
 Benchmark 1: julia +1.10 --startup-file=no -e "1+1"